aman4312/dukaan_bot/README.md

   Command
-  /help - to view the functions of the bot  .
+  /help - to view the functions of the bot<br/>
-  /start - to begin the transaction  .
+  /start - to begin the transaction<br/>
-  /cancel - to cancel the transation  .
+  /cancel - to cancel the transation<br/>
-  /share - to share our bot  .
+  /share - to share our bot<br/>
-  /redeem - redeem your earned points  .
+  /redeem - redeem your earned points<br/>
-  /pay - make payment  .
+  /pay - make payment<br/>
-  /feedback - give us your valuable feedback  .
+  /feedback - give us your valuable feedback<br/>